-- Reduce teenage pregnancies and increase breast feeding rates. - Increase immunisation take-up, particularly MMR. - Improve pre-school and educational achievement. - Improve outcomes for children with special educational needs. - Reduce risk-taking behaviours.
+- Reduce teenage pregnancies and increase breast feeding rates. - Increase immunisation take-up, particularly MMR. - Improve pre-school and educational achievement.

-- Design new interventions to focus on families with complex needs. - Integrate services so the transition from children's to adult services is more effective. - Reduce childhood obesity levels by increasing physical activity and improving diet.
+- Improve outcomes for children with special educational needs. - Reduce risk-taking behaviours. - Design new interventions to focus on families with complex needs. - Integrate services so the transition from children's to adult services is more effective. - Reduce childhood obesity levels by increasing physical activity, improving diet, and delivering more effective education in health and health-related matters